 - Mutualism and competition population models, analysis of the Kermack-McKendrick epidemic model.

-- Limit cycles.
-Bifurcations in 2D systems, Hopf bifurcation.
+- Limit cycles, bifurcations in 2D systems, Hopf bifurcations.

 - Chemical kinetics, Michaelis-Menten kinetics.